-Tracking devices are worn by the senior so that if they should wander and get lost, they can be tracked down via a GPS location system.
+Tracking devices are worn by the patient so that if they wander and get lost, they can be tracked down via a GPS location system.
 Tracking devices can provide peace of mind to the family members of patients with Alzheimer’s or other diseases that present with dementia symptoms.

 Listed below are some tracking devices on the market that you may want to consider for your loved one who suffers from dementia, especially if they are not living in a senior care facility equipped with Accutech’s ResidentGuard.
 Hopefully, you will find the appropriate solution with one of these.

 AngelSense devices are GPS tracking devices for those with autism or other special needs that include wandering tendencies.
 AngelSense also provides tracking devices for wandering dementia sufferers.
 You can attach the AngelSense device to your loved one’s clothing, similar to a department store loss prevention tag.
 A phone app will provide parents or family members with notifications and tracking features.

 FiLIP is a product offered by AT&T. AT&T uses their cell tower infrastructure to provide the location of the FiLIP device—often a wearable watch—so the coverage/visibility in your area depends on the cell coverage AT&T provides.
 Family members can use an app on a smartphone to define alarming parameters and can track/locate the FiLIP device in real-time.

 Keruve offers another wearable option: a functioning wristwatch with the GPS device attached.
 They also offer a similar app user interface that allows you to track/locate the watch with a smartphone.